Arksine/moonraker/docs/web_api.md

 Moves a file or directory from one location to another.
 Note that the following conditions must be met for a move successful move:
 - The source must exist
+- The source and destinations must have the same "root" directory
 - The user (typically "Pi") must have the appropriate file permissions
 - Neither the source nor destination can be loaded by the virtual_sdcard.
   If the source or destination is a directory, it cannot contain a file loaded by the virtual_sdcard.

 When specifying the `source` and `dest`, the "root" directory should be prefixed.
-Currently the only supported root is "gcodes/".
+Currently the only supported roots are "gcodes/" and "config/".

 This API may also be used to rename a file or directory.
 Be aware that an attempt to rename a directory to a directory that already exists will result in *moving* the source directory to the destination directory.

 - HTTP command:\
-  `POST /server/files/move?source=gcodes/my_file.gcode&dest=gcodes/subdir/my_file.gcode`
+  `POST /server/files/move?source=gcodes/my_file.gcode
+  &dest=gcodes/subdir/my_file.gcode`

 - Websocket command:\
-  `{jsonrpc: "2.0", method: "post_file_move", params: {source: "gcodes/my_file.gcode",
+  `{jsonrpc: "2.0", method: "post_file_move", params:
+   {source: "gcodes/my_file.gcode",
    dest: "gcodes/subdir/my_file.gcode"}, id: <request id>}`

 ### Copy a file or directory
 Copies a file or directory from one location to another.
 A successful copy has the pre-requesites as a move with one exception, a copy may complete if the source file/directory is loaded by the virtual_sdcard.
 As with the move API, the source and destination should have the root prefixed.

 - HTTP command:\
-  `POST /server/files/copy?source=gcodes/my_file.gcode&dest=gcodes/subdir/my_file.gcode`
+  `POST /server/files/copy?source=gcodes/my_file.gcode
+   &dest=gcodes/subdir/my_file.gcode`

 - Websocket command:\
-  `{jsonrpc: "2.0", method: "post_file_copy", params: {source: "gcodes/my_file.gcode",
+  `{jsonrpc: "2.0", method: "post_file_copy", params:
+   {source: "gcodes/my_file.gcode", dest: "gcodes/subdir/my_file.gcode"},
-    dest: "gcodes/subdir/my_file.gcode"}, id: <request id>}`
+   id: <request id>}`

 ### Gcode File Download
 - HTTP command:\